 NEW YORK (AP) — Facebook "likes" can tell a lot about a person.
 Maybe even enough to fuel a voter-manipulation effort like the one a Trump-affiliated data-mining firm stands accused of — and which Facebook may have enabled.
 The social network is under fire after The New York Times and The Guardian newspaper reported that former Trump campaign consultant Cambridge Analytica used data, including user likes, inappropriately obtained from roughly 50 million Facebook users to… Read at AP News

-Latest Articles View all
+Most Popular View all

 Does Video Show Police Officer Smashing Windows During Minn.
 Protests?

 St. Paul Police Department issued a statement about the man depicted in the controversial video.